kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

         ]
       ]
     }

+    // if you're using Webpack and `babel-loader`
+    {
+      test: /\.js$/,
+      exclude: /node_modules/,
+      use: {
+        loader: 'babel-loader',
+        options: {
+          type: 'module'
+        }
+      }
+    }
     ```

+4. The `sideEffects` property of `package.json` declares whether a module has side effects on import.
+When side effects are present, unused modules and unused exports may not be tree shaken due to the limitations of static analysis.

 #### webpack-bundle-analyzer（检查打包体积）
 It will create an interactive treemap visualization of the contents of all your bundles when you build the application.
 There are two ways to configure webpack bundle analyzer in a webpack project.
 Either as a plugin or using the command-line interface.